ServiceNow v6 Integration Guide | PagerDuty

 Integration Behavior

-• Incident state value to use when PagerDuty resolves an incident: Select the integer value associated with the “Resolved” state in your ServiceNow instance.
-If this value is customized please be sure to select the appropriate value here.
+• Incident state value to use when PagerDuty resolves an incident: Select the integer value associated with the "Resolved" state in your ServiceNow instance.

-• Do not assign the ServiceNow incident until a PagerDuty user has acknowledged the incident
+• Do not assign the ServiceNow incident until a PagerDuty user has acknowledged the incident.

 PagerDuty Settings